dquinta1/SocialMediaApp/social-media-app/README.md

 #### Main:
-- Show all 10 articles for each user, at least the first three have images.
-There should initially be 10 registered users

 - A search box, that filters the displayed articles by text or author, but not date or article id
 - The username and profile picture are shown.
 The profile picture can be hard coded.
 - The user's status headline is shown.
 The initial status headline is their company's catch phrase.